Mark-Nettleship/UI_for_lessons/README.md

 # UI_for_lessons
-A simple UI for preparing lessons, recording attendance, cleaning notes, and sending emails for online English lessons.
+A simple UI for preparing lessons, recording attendance, cleaning notes, and sending emails for online language lessons.

 ## Description
 A simple UI to assist with: